-To the extent a provision of this Article X conflicts with a provision of the relevant Welfare Program Document for a Fully-Insured Program regarding the same subject matter, the provision of the Welfare Program Document will control with respect to that Fully-Insured Program, unless such conflict involves a term or provision required by ERISA, the Code or other controlling law, in which case the term or provision required by controlling law will control.
+With respect to a Fully-Insured Program, to the extent a provision of this $\underline{\text{Article }X}$ conflicts with, or is inconsistent with, a provision of the Welfare Program Document regarding the same subject matter, the provision of the Welfare Program Document will control, unless such conflict involves a term or provision required by ERISA, the Code or other controlling law, in which case the term or provision required by controlling law will control.
 This determination will be made by the Plan Administrator.